 To make the scaffolding, the P4HB is purified, and knitted into a scaffold with large pores.
 The large pores of the monofilament scaffolding are engineered with an open pore construction to create a grid for a patient’stissue regeneration.
 Basically new tissue will grow into the pores to create a supportive tissue structure.
 Many other soft tissue-scaffolding technologies use multifilament scaffolding, which does not possess the large pore feature, and are more prone to infection risk.

-“ The GalaFlex works by encouraging the growth of the patient’s own natural connective tissue into the scaffolding, making the tissue three to four times stronger than the patient’s native tissue.”—Dr. Erica Anderson, Board Certified Plastic Surgeon.
+“ The GalaFlex works by encouraging the growth of the patient’s own natural connective tissue into the scaffolding, making the tissue three to four times stronger than the patient’s native tissue.”—The Naderi Center’s body specialist.

 Once installed, GalaFLEX provides support to soft tissue immediately by supporting rapid tissue ingrowth.
 Around the 18 to 24 month mark, the Galatea scaffolds bio-resorbs into the body by hydrolysis and dissolves from the patient’s body completely.
 The result leaves behind a very strong healthy tissue that is elevated and tightened and acts like a “internal bra.”

 The GalaFLEX device is not without risks and those risks include infection, pain, migration, hemorrhages, adhesions, hematoma, inflammation, and recurrence of the soft tissue defect.